Updated June 26, 2026

 CompTIA Security+ is the world's most popular entry-level cybersecurity certification, designed to validate foundational security skills and knowledge.
 Unlike vendor-specific certifications, Security+ is vendor-neutral and covers broad security concepts applicable across all technology platforms.

 The certification is approved by the U.S. Department of Defense under DoD 8570 directive, making it a requirement for many government and contractor cybersecurity positions.
-This government backing, combined with its foundational nature, makes Security+ the de facto entry point into cybersecurity careers.
+That government backing makes Security+ the de facto entry point into cybersecurity careers.

 Source: CompTIA